NoamBaum1/Shamir/README.md

 # Introduction

-The aim of this project is to understand how works Shamir's Secret-Sharing Sheme.
+The aim of this project is to understand how works [Shamir's Secret-Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
-This project was fully created during an internship of 2 weeks and was only implemented for educational reasons
+This project was fully created during an internship of 2 weeks and was only implemented for educational reasons.

 # How to use it